Asteroid headed toward Earth right before Election Day, NASA says

 The chance of it hitting us is just 0.41%, data show.

-CNN has reached out NASA for any additional or updated information but has not heard back.
+CNN has reached out to NASA for any additional or updated information but has not heard back.

 (The-CNN-Wire & 2020 Cable News Network, Inc., a Time Warner Company.
 All rights reserved.)